Automation has been the harbinger of the modern era of marketing. Even more remarkable is the fact of how automation has changed marketing itself.

 Bots were used for many users.
-After giants like Amazon, Apple, and Facebook started using them, AI bots became really mainstream.
+After giants like Amazon, Apple, and Facebook started using them, AI bots became mainstream.

 - You can also program a chatbot to answer basic queries with pre-fed answers.
 For any advanced queries, the chatbot can take the user’s email address along with the query and send it to a sales agent.

 Adding a live sales agent to this chat is even more beneficial.
 You could use chatbots in combination with sales agents if you have a huge brand and expect a heavy inflow of queries.
 If the query volume is manageable with the help of sales agents alone, you won’t need any chatbot or AI-powered engine.

 Some popular chatbot providers you may want to check out: